Great Philippine eagle, monkey-eating eagle (Pithencophaga jefferyi)

 The largest eagle in the world

-The Philippine eagle is the largest eagle in the world, yet most people have never heard of it and, even worse, never will.
-Not only because of its exotic origin, but mostly owing to the extremely small wild population.
-The uncertain future of the Philippine eagle should remind of how many species disappear from the surface of the Earth, not only through evolution…
+The Philippine eagle is the largest eagle in the world; yet, most people have never heard of it and, even worse, likely never will.
+This is not only due to its exotic origin but primarily because of its critically small wild population.
+The precarious future of the Philippine eagle should serve as a stark reminder of how many species vanish from the face of the Earth, and not solely through the process of evolution…

 The world’s largest bird of prey